Long-Term Memory for VLA-based Agents in Open-World Task Execution: INTRODUCTION

 To address these challenges, we introduce ChemBot, a closed-loop framework integrating an autonomous AI agent with a progress-aware VLA model (Skill-VLA), as illustrated in Fig.~\ref{fig:architecture}.
-Leveraging a Model Context Protocol (MCP) server for tool management, ChemBot features a dual-layer memory architecture: long-term memory to consolidate successful trajectories as retrievable assets, and short-term memory to structure real-time scene perception and task states.
+Leveraging a Model Context Protocol (MCP) server for tool management, ChemBot features a dual-layer memory architecture: long-term memory consolidates successful trajectories as retrievable assets, while short-term memory structures real-time scene perception and task states.
 For execution, Skill-VLA generates continuous actions while simultaneously monitoring subtask progress.
 Finally, we implement a future-state-based asynchronous inference mechanism to mitigate trajectory discontinuities, ensuring operational safety and precision in complex chemical environments.

-We demonstrate the efficacy of our framework through extensive real world experiments on collaborative robots.
-The main contributions of this work are summarized as follows: \begin{itemize} \item \textbf{ChemBot Framework:} An agentic system for laboratory automation that integrates chain-backtracking task decomposition with a dual-layer memory mechanism, enabling robust, long-horizon reasoning. \item \textbf{Skill-VLA Module:} An augmented VLA architecture featuring a progress-prediction head and a continuous inference pipeline, which enables real-time state monitoring and adaptation. \item \textbf{Empirical Performance:} ChemBot outperforms VLA baselines in both decomposition and long-horizon execution, achieving a significantly higher overall success rate (SR). \end{itemize}
+We demonstrate the efficacy of our framework through extensive real-world experiments on collaborative robots.
+The main contributions of this work are summarized as follows:

+\begin{itemize} \item \textbf{ChemBot Framework:} An agentic system for laboratory automation that integrates chain-backtracking task decomposition with a dual-layer memory mechanism, enabling robust, long-horizon reasoning. \item \textbf{Skill-VLA Module:} An augmented VLA architecture featuring a progress-prediction head and a continuous inference pipeline, which enables real-time state monitoring and adaptation. \item \textbf{Empirical Performance:} ChemBot outperforms VLA baselines in both decomposition and long-horizon execution, achieving a significantly higher overall success rate (SR). \end{itemize}